 Anna’s involvement with photography deepened in 2006, inspiring a mid-career transition into photography.
 She spent the early years of her career designing a variety of publications—predominantly books—in close collaboration with international art and architecture organizations.
 Projects included the design of Morphosis, architecture monograph by Thom Mayne (Phaidon Press), and Paradise Cage: Kiki Smith and Coop Himmelblau (The Museum of Contemporary Art [MOCA], Los Angeles).
 Anna taught at both Art Center College of Design and the UCLA School of the Arts and Architecture, and served a teaching fellowship at the Yale University School of Art, as Head Designer at MOCA and as Visiting Artist at the American Academy in Rome.
 Her design work was recognized by The American Center for Design, the American Institute of Graphic Arts (AIGA) and Communication Arts, among others.
 Her work is in the permanent collections of the AIGA Archives at the Denver Art Museum, the UCLA Arts Library Artists’ Book Collection, the Yale University Art + Architecture Library and the Yale University Sterling Memorial Library Arts of the Book Collection.

 Anna received an MFA from the Yale University School of Art and a BA from the UCLA School of the Arts and Architecture.
-She is based in Los Angeles, California, where she was born and raised by her family of Aegean Islanders.
+She is based in East Africa and Los Angeles, California, where she was born and raised by her family of Aegean Islanders.